 The SAFIR use cases were first successfully tested at the state-of-the-art secured test environment of DronePort in Sint-Truiden.
-Its large flying areas for both manned and unmanned aviation make DronePort the perfect setup for developing and testing an ecosystem where both kind of aircraft can operate alongside in a safe context.
+Its large flying areas for both manned and unmanned aviation make DronePort the perfect setup for developing and testing an ecosystem where both kind of aircraft can. operate alongside in a safe context.
 Unifly's BLIP made it possible to track the drones in real-time.

 The demonstrations proved that interoperable, harmonized and standardized U-space services can be deployed in a safe and reliable manner across Europe.

 Aveillant, part of the Thales group, deployed radar technology for the ground-based detection of all aerial movements, calculating the likelihood that an unidentified object could be a drone.